-- 1. Go to Advanced > Wireless > Wireless Settings. - 2.
-Enable Smart Connect. - 3.
-Keep the default or set a new SSID and password, and click Save.
-This SSID and password will be applied both for 2.4GHz and 5GHz wireless networks.
+- 1. Go to Wireless or Advanced > Wireless > Wireless Settings. - 2.
+Enable Smart Connect.

+3. Keep the default values or set a new SSID and password, and click SAVE.
+This SSID and password will be applied for the 2.4GHz and 5GHz wireless networks.